 Being told… We have found a family to foster you and would like you to come and meet them next week.

 Being asked… I’ve been working with you in this children’s home for the last few months and I think we get on really well…… I would like you to come and live with me and my family.

-For young people whom foster may not be an appropriate move on, we use a similar system to move young people on to our Post 16 Transition Service.
+For young people whom foster may not be an appropriate move on, we use a similar system to move young people on to our ISL Transition Service.
 The keyworker and other staff who have built relationships with the young person will usually continue doing outreach work and maintaining the positive relationship that has been established once they have moved on.
 This also greatly reduces the impact of any placement moves.
-Please see our Post 16 Transition Service page for more details.
+Please see our ISL Transition Service page for more details.